CiscoDevNet/ansible-aci/docs/docsite/rst/developing_modules_general_aci.rst

 If parameters of the payload have been added in a recent version, we recommend adding the new parameters to the payload when the parameter is assigned a value.
 This is done to maintain backward compatibility.

-The ``aci.payload()`` method takes two required arguments and one optional argument, depending on whether the module manages child objects.
+The ``aci.payload()`` method takes 2required arguments and one optional argument, depending on whether the module manages child objects.

 * ``aci_class`` is the APIC name for the object's class, for example ``aci_class='fvBD'``
 * ``class_config`` is the set of attributes of the aci class objects to be used as the payload for the POST request